ato/wayback-easy/README.md

 ## Running it

 Put some WARCs and CDX files somewhere.
+Create a config.yaml containing saying where:

    ```
    collections: